 This small but well-curated gallery space houses a permanent collection representing thousands of years of Mexican, Chicano and Latino art and culture.
 Among their 16,000 objects are colonial wooden altars, works by Mexican masters like Diego Rivera, pre-hispanic pottery and over a thousand paintings, sculpture and ephemera from contemporary Latino artists.
 On Sundays, the museum hosts family events to stir the creativity of the next generation.

-After being forced to leave its old home following a massive rent hike in 2015, the Cartoon Art Museum is back and better than ever in its new SoMa location.
-The space is dedicated to cartoon art and animation including editorial cartoons, Sunday funnies, graphic novels and moving animation.
+This fun museum is dedicated to cartoon art and animation including editorial cartoons, Sunday funnies, graphic novels and moving animation.
 The camera used to create television’s first animation, Crusader Rabbit (1949-1951), stands sentinel over the museum’s lobby.
 In their bookstore, ‘zines, periodicals and coffee table books feature an eclectic mix of this versatile art form.

 A museum in name only, everything at the Musée Mécanique can, and should, be played with.
 At this homage to turn-of-the-century mechanization, you’ll find more than 200 coin-operated games and amusements dating back to the 1880s, many of which were salvaged from San Francisco’s now-defunct seaside amusement park, Playland at the Beach.
 Gypsy fortune tellers, giant moving dioramas, can-can girl stereoscopes, carnival strength testers, player pianos, and a looming Laughing Sal (the cackling Playland greeter) will delight kids and adults alike.
-When you’ve had your fill of fun, check out the early photos of San Francisco and earthquake memorabilia along the walls of the arcade.

 The exhibit space at the California Historical Society is dedicated to collecting, conserving and displaying the history of California in all its iterations.
 In their vaults, the organization protects over half a million photographs, 5,000 works of art and over 50,000 manuscripts, books and magazines.
 Rotating displays feature both well-known and hidden chapters of California’s past such as San Francisco’s 1915 Panama-Pacific International Exposition (World’s Fair) and the craft of largely-forgotten artists and tastemakers.
-After your visit, delve deeper into the collections on the California Historical Society’s impressively curated website.